|Maximum number of students||20|

 - a jupyter-notebook is provided, which contains the task-description and questions.

 - students have to prepare themselves before the exercise-date.
 For a focused preparation a list of preparation questions is contained in the jupyter-notebook of each exercise.
 These questions will be interrogated randomly at the start of each excercise.

 - the tasks as formulated in the jupyter-notebook must be implemented in the code-cells.
 Moreover, the questions must be answered in the jupyter-notebook.

 - Important: Even though it is not always explicitly stated, the obtained results must be discussed scientifically: Try to explain the results, document what you find interesting, propose improvements, …This discussion must also be included in the jupyter-notebook.

 - the prepared jupyter-notebooks (as described in the previous items, including the answers on the preparation questions!) must be submitted to the lecturer.
 Due date for each notebook, is immediately before the start of the next lab-exercise.
 The Jupyter Notebook (.ipynb), it’s .html representations and a link to download the entire project must be submitted.

 - Each exercise is marked.
-The final mark is the average over all 6 marks.
+The final mark is the average over the best 5 marks.

 - Unexcused absence yields a submark of 4.7.